galacean/engine-lottie/README.md

 ## Usage

-Before using the code below, you should merge the **assets** (base64 encoding strings) in lottie json to one sprite sheet.
-It's convenient to complete the task with tools like [TexturePacker](https://www.codeandweb.com/texturepacker) which will generate a atlas file and a sprite image.
+Before using the code below, you should merge the **assets** (base64 encoding strings) in lottie json to one sprite atlas.
+It's convenient to complete the task with tools like [tool-atlas-lottie](https://www.npmjs.com/package/@oasis-engine/tool-atlas-lottie) which will generate a folder which contains three files: a processed lottie JSON file, an atlas file and an image.

 ```typescript
 import { LottieAnimation } from "@oasis-engine/lottie";